chargeflux/GunsmithBot-Python/README.md

-# GunsmithBot
+# GunsmithBot-Python

 Python Discord bot to retrieve weapon rolls for Destiny 2.

-This project is no longer being worked on due to development of discord.py having been discontinued.
+**This project is no longer being worked on due to development of discord.py having been discontinued**.
+Consider the TypeScript implementation of [GunsmithBot](https://github.com/chargeflux/GunsmithBot) which is in active development!

 ## Requirements